jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 And all the while DING-DING-DING-DING-DING-DING.

 I wept while watching Smithereens, full out tears.
 I knew what the plot twist was—that distracted driving killed a loved one—because I'd spoken with this person too many times.
 This was the motivation for me to make my app.
-I wanted to help solve horrible, useless, and preventable car crashes with something (I now call) The Life Star.
+I wanted to help solve horrible, useless, and preventable car crashes with something (I now call) the Life Star.

 Here's why I failed, and here's why I'll succeed.